 Some women started lighting up fires on the streets with large pans of frying oil and fried pizza dough to earn extra money.

-Pizza Fritta and Panzerotti started as street food and were very successful.
+Pizza Fritta Montanara and Panzerotti started as cucina povera street foods and were very successful in all of Southern Italy.

 Another recipe made with fried pizza dough are Crispelle: an Italian appetizer served at Christmas.
 Small fried pizza dough filled with anchovies, sun-dried tomatoes or ricotta.

-The Panzerotti dough is the same as regular pizza dough.
+The Panzerotti dough is the same as regular pizza base.
 You can make it from scratch or use store-bought pizza dough.

-If you have one, you can easily make the pizza dough in a bread machine.
+If you have a bread machine, you can use it to make the pizza dough easily.
 You can find the instruction here: Authentic Italian pizza dough (bread machine)

 To make the pizza dough, you will need: